Chemotherapy and Your Mouth , Head and Neck

 Chemotherapy not only affects cancer cells, but it also affects other rapidly dividing cells including those responsible for defending the immune system and the cells in the mouth.

 Why should you consider visiting a dentist if you are going to receive chemotherapy?

 Cancer therapy is multidisciplinary, and a dental oncologist is a crucial member of the oncology team.
-Visiting a dental oncologist prior to undergoing chemotherapy may help to prevent you from developing the oral and dental side effects associated with chemotherapy.
-Additionally, untreated oral conditions may result in your oncology team halting your chemotherapy until your oral conditions are treated.
+Visiting a dental oncologist prior to undergoing chemotherapy may help to prevent you from developing the head, neck, oral and dental side effects associated with chemotherapy.
+Additionally, untreated conditions may result in your oncology team halting your chemotherapy until your conditions are treated.
 It is important to note that, although it is ideal to visit a dental oncologist before undergoing chemotherapy, it is never too late to visit a dental oncologist.

 If you are already undergoing chemotherapy and have not recently been examined by a dentist, it is recommended that you schedule a dental appointment.
 Although some oral conditions may be unavoidable, visiting a dental oncologist will help prevent you from developing oral-related side effects.

 What oral and dental side effects are associated with chemotherapy?

 Ideally, it is best to visit Dr. Levi prior to starting chemotherapy; however, it is never too late to visit a dental oncologist.
 If you have already began chemotherapy but have not recently been examined, it is recommended that you schedule an appointment for a evaluation.
 Additionally, it is important to visit your dental oncologist while undergoing chemotherapy and to maintain excellent oral hygiene.
 Maintaining excellent oral hygiene will help minimize your risk of developing some of the common oral side effects associated with chemotherapy.

 What will happen at the first dental visit with Dr. Levi?